Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Results and discussion

-While in the case of heat current, the variation with the nanowire shape is smaller.
 We can see an order between different cross sections in charge and heat transported by electrons as a function of both left chemical potential and left temperature.
 Also, the reduction of currents due to impurities is different for each geometry.
 By using the same number of impurities in different cross-sections, we can see that in the case of the circular cross-section the charge and heat transport decrease dramatically in comparison to other geometries.
 On the average the circular cross-section shows 65\% reduction of the charge current values and 30\% reduction of the heat current values in the presence of impurities.
 The corresponding values for the triangular cross-section are 10\% and 15\% , respectively (see Figure~\ref{shape-number}(a) and (b)).
 Figure~\ref{shape-number}(c) and (d) also present the values of charge and heat current for pure shells and their reduction in the presence of impurities with respect to the left side temperature.
 These reductions are smaller than in the case of a chemical potential bias.
 Despite the presence of the $10^4$ impurities, with the magnitude of 10\,meV, the triangular shell still shows the highest values of both electrical and thermal currents.